ibm-cloud-docs/databases-for-mongodb/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="30m"}

-This tutorial guides you through the steps to quickly start by using {{site.data.keyword.databases-for-mongodb}} by provisioning an instance, setting up MongoDB Compass, setting your Admin password, and setting up logging and monitoring.
+This tutorial guides you through the steps to quickly start using {{site.data.keyword.databases-for-mongodb}} by provisioning an instance, setting your Admin password, and connecting to it using the [mongo shell]()
 {: shortdesc}

 Follow these steps to complete the tutorial: {: ui}